 You might describe eye pain originating deeper within your eye as throbbing or aching.

-- Marx JA, et al. Rosen's Emergency Medicine: Concepts and Clinical Practice.
-7th ed.
-Philadelphia, Pa.: Mosby Elsevier; 2010. http://www.mdconsult.com/books/about.do?about=true&eid=4-u1.0-B978-0-323-05472-0..X0001-1--TOP&isbn=978-0-323-05472-0&uniqId=230100505-57.
+- Marx JA, et al., eds.
+Red and painful eye.
+In: Rosen's Emergency Medicine: Concepts and Clinical Practice.
+8th ed.
+Philadelphia, Pa.: Saunders Elsevier; 2014. http://www.clinicalkey.com.
 Accessed Jan.
-25, 2013.
+4, 2016.

 - Wilkinson JM (expert opinion).
 Mayo Clinic, Rochester, Minn.
 Jan.
-26, 2013.
+18, 2016.